ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.txt

 ### Prose

-Author's Note was originally introduced on the basis of helping guide and enhance the player's prose, which makes it the most well-known and simplistic of Author's Note's capabilities.
+Author's Note was originally introduced on the basis of helping guide and enhance the user's prose, which makes it the most well-known and simplistic of Author's Note's capabilities.
 A well-tested and simplistic example of an Author's Note for prose is \"This is a story with plenty of erotic detail.\", which may seem almost laughably obvious, but is